 Extra cardholder's don't have overall responsibility for the credit card account, so we'll only write to the main cardholder about this.

 - 9 months after that, we'll check in to let you know how things are going.
 We'll tell you if you're on track to paying more off your balance than in interest and charges.
-Or, we'll suggest a few more changes and explain what happens next to help you out of persistent debt.
+Or, we'll suggest a few more changes and explain what happens next to help your account come out of persistent debt.

-- After the next 9 months, we hope by this point, we're saying that you're in a better financial position than when we first got in touch.
-If you're still paying more in interest, fees and charges than off your balance, we'll offer you a repayment plan to pay down your balance in 48 months.
-We may also need to block your card so you'll be unable to make additional spend.
+- After the next 9 months, we hope by this point we're saying that you're in a better financial position than when we first got in touch.
+If you're still paying more in interest, fees and charges than off your balance, we'll let you know how much to repay each month so you can clear your balance in around four years and pay less interest.
+We may also stop your credit card.

 Things like paying late or missing payments will affect your credit score.
-Being in persistent debt won't directly change your score, but paying more than the minimum can help to keep your credit score healthy in case you need to borrow in future.
+If your account is in persistent debt it won't directly change your score, but paying more than the minimum can help to keep your credit score healthy in case you need to borrow in future.

 We'll keep writing to you to try and help.
-Changing the way you pay off your credit card bill could save you a significant amount of money, so it's important that we keep reminding you of your options.
+Changing the way you pay off your balance could save you money, so it's important that we keep reminding you of your options.